 There are many benefits to using biometrics; however, the leading benefit is the level of security and accuracy that it guarantees.
 The most well-known biometric techniques include fingerprints, face recognition, iris, palm, and DNA-based recognition.4

 Biometric systems are effective when identification and authentication are critical.
 Biometrics can guard against fraudulent attempts to establish multiple identities.
 By searching enrolled biometric references, individuals who appear to have previously enrolled using a different identity can now be highlighted for investigation.
 Without biometrics, this is a difficult task to achieve.

-Customer’s interest and engagement with biometric authentication is growing every day and gaining popularity in many industries such as government establishments and the financial services industry.
+Customers’ interest and engagement with biometric authentication are growing every day and gaining popularity in many industries such as government establishments and the financial services industry.
 According to Arthur Mickoleit, Senior principal analyst at Gartner, governments have two options: either take care of identification and authentication in-house or leverage the industry expertise of digital identity service providers (IDSPs).